AishSoni/Narada-AI/README.md

 3. Configure your API providers:
    - Choose your search provider (FireCrawl, Tavily, or SERP)
    - Choose your LLM provider (OpenAI, Ollama, or OpenRouter)
-   - Choose your embedding provider (OpenAI or Ollama)
+   - Choose your embedding provider (OpenAI, Cohere, or Ollama)
 4. Enter your API keys for the selected providers
 5. Test your configuration using the "Test Configuration" button
 6. Save your settings